 CLIFFS OF MOHER

-When it comes to sightseeing, the most visited natural attraction in Ireland – and most popular day trip from Dublin – are the Cliffs of Moher.
+For sightseeing, the most visited natural attraction in Ireland-and the most popular day trip from Dublin-is the Cliffs of Moher.

 Plastered on postcards, posters, and brochures across the country, there’s a good chance you know what to expect when visiting these cliffs.

-The Cliffs of Moher actually sits on the opposite side of the country from Dublin – and is a 3-hour drive each way.
+The Cliffs of Moher sits on the opposite side of the country from Dublin-and is a 3-hour drive each way.

 Because of this, the most popular way to see the cliffs is on an organized tour.

 However, you can easily drive yourself.
 And if you do, then make a pit stop in nearby Doolin, which we will talk about soon.
 And this Dublin day trip is one of the most popular in all of Ireland.
 Plus, you can hop on a Moher day tour to choose from.

 January & February: 09:00-17:00.March & April: 08:00-19:00.
 May to August: 08:00-21:00.
 September & October: 08:00-19:00.
 November & December: 09:00-17:00.

 The Cliffs of Moher are on the opposite side of the country from Dublin.
 Luckily Ireland’s small, which means it is possible to visit their long day trip.